buttercrunch lettuce head

 Buttercrunch lettuce

-Buttercrunch lettuce is a gourmet butterhead variety known for its smooth and tender green leaves.
+Buttercrunch lettuce is a gourmet butterhead cultivar known for its smooth and tender green leaves.
 It has a truly butter-like mild sweet flavor and satisfying crisp, crunchy green leaves.
-The plants form soft heads with an open bunched rosette of leaves and are easy to grow, heat-tolerant, and tend not to go bitter.
+The plants form soft heads with an open bunched rosette of leaves.
+Buttercrunch is easy to grow, heat-tolerant, and tends not to go bitter unless temperatures rise significantly.
 Baby leaves are ready to harvest in under a month while full-size heads take about 45-50 days to reach maturity.

 Buttercrunch lettuce basics

-Buttercrunch lettuce is a cultivar of butterhead-type lettuces that’s an old favorite in the vegetable garden.
-Developed at Cornell over 50 years ago, its leaves are soft, smooth, and have a subtly sweet flavor—just like actual butter.
+Buttercrunch lettuce is a cultivar of butterhead-type lettuce that’s an old favorite in the vegetable garden.
+Developed at Cornell over 50 years ago, its leaves are soft, smooth, and have a subtly sweet flavor – just like real butter.
 This popular variety of lettuce grows into what looks like a massive rose but instead of petals, the outer leaves are made of light, green leaves.

 While butterheads like ‘Buttercrunch’ are not the most popular type of lettuce at the grocery store, they are sought-after by gourmet chefs and foodies alike.
 While cultivars like ‘Iceberg’ are most common at the supermarket, gardeners are much more likely to search out seeds for ‘Buttercrunch’ (or its mini version ‘Tom Thumb‘).
-In fact, ‘Buttercrunch’ is one of the most popular lettuce varieties to grow overall.
+In the home garden, ‘Buttercrunch’ is one of the most popular lettuce varieties around.

 Planting Buttercrunch lettuce